ErayEroglu/realtor-app/README.md

 ### 2. TypeScript

-[TypeScript](https://www.typescriptlang.org/) is a strongly typed superset of JavaScript that brings static typing to your development workflow.
-This enables better code quality, improved tooling, and enhanced developer productivity.
+[TypeScript](https://www.typescriptlang.org/) is a strongly typed superset of JavaScript that brings static typing to the development workflow.
+This ensures better code quality, improved tooling, and enhanced developer productivity.

 ### 3. Prisma